 - One of the Stock Aesops is that cowardice doesn't pay.
-In extreme cases, the brave survives where the coward dies (sometimes Driven to Suicide), or alternatively they both survive/die, but the coward is marked forever.
+In extreme cases, the bold lives where the coward dies (sometimes Driven to Suicide), or they both survive/die, but the coward is marked forever.
 So it comes as a tragic surprise that in Bridge to Terabithia, Leslie, who had no fear from the creek, drowns, whereas Jess, who feared the water (and couldn't swim) survives—and while he does suffer, it's not because of cowardice.

 - In the famous science fiction short story The Cold Equations, the moral is "life is fundamentally unfair."
-This serves as a deconstruction of stories where the day is always saved somehow, all too often by Contrived Coincidences or Applied Phlebotinum.
-Enforced in that John Campbell sent the story back to Tom Godwin three times because Godwin kept saving the girl without resorting to either plot device.
+This serves as a deconstruction of stories where the day is always saved somehow, all too often by a Contrived Coincidence or Applied Phlebotinum.
+It's an Enforced Trope because John Campbell sent the story back to Tom Godwin three times because Godwin kept saving the girl without resorting to either plot device.

 - Courtship Rite borders on Spoof Aesop territory.
 On a Lost Colony where cycles of famine have made cannibalism common and acceptable, he has a preacher teaching that cannibalism is wrong.
-At first, the reader may expect that cannibalism is being used as a metaphor, and that we're going to learn an ordinary Aesop about violence being wrong, but in the end, the preacher is forced to learn a valuable lesson: cannibalism isn't so bad, really.
+At first, the reader may expect that cannibalism is being used as a metaphor and that we're going to learn an ordinary Aesop about violence being wrong, but in the end, the preacher is forced to learn a valuable lesson: cannibalism isn't so bad.

-- Although Friedrich Nietzsche is not explicitly Social Darwinist, his revolt against conventional morality elaborated upon with Beyond Good and Evil, The Antichrist and others engender a rejection of egalitarian altruism and antipathy for the socially disadvantaged.
+- Although Friedrich Nietzsche is not explicitly Social Darwinist, his revolt against conventional morality is elaborated upon with Beyond Good and Evil, The Antichrist, and others engender a rejection of egalitarian altruism and antipathy for the socially disadvantaged.

 - In Harriet the Spy, young writer Harriet learns that sometimes you have to lie to people to help them feel better about themselves so they won't hate you.

-- The works of H. P. Lovecraft teach you that the universe is not just a Crapsack World, but in fact a fundamentally indifferent and horrifying place and only our ignorance of its true nature keeps us all sane.
+- The works of H. P. Lovecraft teach you that the universe is not just a Crapsack World but a fundamentally indifferent and horrifying place and only our ignorance of its true nature keeps us all sane.

-- Jackie and Craig: Yep kids, life is vicious, miserable and totally indifferent to your suffering, so be sure to cling to those precious few bright spots for the brief time that they last!
+- Jackie and Craig: Yep kids, life is vicious, miserable, and indifferent to your suffering, so be sure to cling to those precious few bright spots for the brief time that they last!

 - Perelandra, the second book of the The Space Trilogy by C. S. Lewis.
 The plot of the book is that the planet Venus is in the "Adam and Eve" phase and the devil has sent his agent-a man named Professor Weston-to corrupt "Eve."
 The angels send a man named Elwin Ransom to make sure that Tinidril chooses wisely.
 In the end, good triumphs over evil, but in an unexpected way: Ransom kills Weston and drops his body into a volcano.
 This is actually lampshaded by the protagonist, who assumed that the fight would be purely intellectual, that he would win by the sheer force of his argument, and was initially horrified at the idea that he'd have to make the fight a physical one.
 It was very much a Take That! at the pacifists who opposed Great Britain's military opposition to the evils of Nazi Germany and promoted Neville Chamberlain's appeasement policy, and against the anti-confrontational passivity that was popular in much of the liberal Christian community.

-- The Princess Bride has one in-universe: the narrator notes how horrified as a kid he was, because some events of the story just didn't work out as as they did in traditional fairy tales and adventure stories, and found relief only when he realized that the Aesop was "life is not fair".
+- The Princess Bride has one in-universe: the narrator notes how horrified as a kid he was because some events of the story just didn't work out as they did in traditional fairy tales and adventure stories, and found relief only when he realized that the Aesop was that life wasn't fair.

 - A lot of Hans Christian Andersen stories:

-- Probably the best is The Steadfast Tin Soldier, the moral of which is essentially, "Life Isn't Fair, and sometimes just when you've worked your hardest to get something right, something will come out of nowhere and screw it up for no reason."
+- Probably the best is The Steadfast Tin Soldier, the moral of which is: "Life Isn't Fair, and sometimes just when you've worked your hardest to get something right, something will come out of nowhere and screw it up for no reason."